 The Frog Prince requires a certain view of morality that can be seen even in much more modern children’s literature:

 This view of lying and morality is heavily gendered.
-Overwhelmingly in stories it is young female characters who are punished heavily for promising something, often under a degree of duress, then going back on ‘their word’.
+Overwhelmingly in traditional stories it is young female characters who are punished heavily for promising something, often under a degree of duress, then going back on ‘their word’.
 Note that in the Ladybird edition, the princess actually says:

 “I’ll give you anything you wish for… You can have my clothes or my jewels or even my golden crown, if only you will find my golden crown.”